Niangua darter: Description

-The Niangua Darter is a slender, silvery-brown fish with about ten vertical dark bars with brown centers alternating with orange undulating lines.
+The Niangua darter is a slender, silvery-brown fish with about ten vertical dark bars with brown centers alternating with orange undulating lines.
 There are two small black spots at the base of the tail fin.
 The color is accentuated in breeding males which have bright orange and green bars along the flank and orange and green bands on the dorsal and tail fins.
 The maximum size of this fish is about 13 cm but a more common size is 7.3 cm.

 Lifecycle

-Adult Niangua Darter move from pools and slow runs to gravel riffles prior to spawning.
+Adult Niangua darters move from pools and slow runs to gravel riffles prior to spawning.
 The spawning season runs from mid-March to early June, but most of the breeding occurs in April.
 After spawning, Niangua darters return to the pools and stream runs.
 Young darters can reach sexual maturity after one year and can live up to four years, but few survive longer than two years.

-Niangua Darter eat the nymphs of stoneflies and mayflies, and other aquatic insects.
+Niangua darters eat the nymphs of stoneflies and mayflies, and other aquatic insects.

 Distribution and habitat

-Niangua Darter live in clear upland creeks and small to medium-sized rivers with slight to moderate currents.
+Niangua darters live in clear upland creeks and small to medium-sized rivers with slight to moderate currents.
 They require continuously flowing streams with silt-free gravel and rock bottoms.
 These streams typically drain hilly areas with chert or dolomite bedrock.
-Niangua Darter are found most of the year in shallow pools, margins, and stream runs.
+Niangua darters are found most of the year in shallow pools, margins, and stream runs.

-Niangua Darter occur only in Missouri in counties in the Osage River basin, including: Osage, Maries, Miller, Camden, Hickory, Dallas, Benton, Greene, Webster, Cedar, Polk, and St. Clair.
+Niangua darters occur only in Missouri in counties in the Osage River basin, including: Osage, Maries, Miller, Camden, Hickory, Dallas, Benton, Greene, Webster, Cedar, Polk, and St. Clair.
 The Niangua Darter was historically widespread and abundant in these rivers and streams.

 Cause of decline

-The Niangua Darter has declined in numbers during the last 30 years, primarily due to habitat loss from reservoir construction, and stream channelization.
+The Niangua darter has declined in numbers during the last 30 years, primarily due to habitat loss from reservoir construction, and stream channelization.
 Reservoirs isolated populations of Niangua Darter and barred them from dispersing between suitable habitats.
 Land clearing and increased amounts of sediment and nutrients have also caused declines in Niangua Darter populations.
 As a consequence of these factors, the IUCN has listed this fish as being "Vulnerable".